docsforadobe/premiere-plugin-guide/docs/control-surfaces/control-surfaces.md

 # Control Surfaces

-Starting in Premiere Pro CC 2014, a control surface plugin can interface with a hardware control surface.
+A control surface plugin can interface with a hardware control surface.
 This is the API that provides built-in support for EUCON and Mackie devices to control audio mixing and basic transport controls.
 The API supports two-way communication with Premiere Pro, so that hardware faders, VU meters, etc are in sync with the application.

 Compile the sample plugin into a subfolder of the main application folder: `Plugins\\ ControlSurface\\`